Overview and Degree Requirements

 The LLM program at Duke Law School is designed to introduce foreign law graduates to the legal system of the United States and to provide the opportunity to take advanced courses in specialized areas of the law.
 LLM students are welcome to make selections from the large number of courses represented in the curriculum.
 With the exception of two required courses, Distinctive Aspects of American Law and Legal Analysis, Research and Writing for International Students, all classes are taken with JD students.
 The number of credits required for the LLM degree is 21, but many students exceed the required number.
 Students will be able to fulfill the New York bar examination's LLM requirements.
 Students may also take courses in other parts of the university, like the Fuqua School of Business or the Sanford School of Public Policy.
 Some LLM students elect to take a first-year course, but the greater part of the LLM curriculum consists of upper-class JD courses selected by the individual student.

 Most LLM students at Duke are professionals with two or more years of experience at well-known law firms.
 They are also judges, prosecutors, academics, members of government ministries, corporations, or financial institutions.
 The LLM program usually includes a small number of talented, very recent law graduates as well.
 The 2016-17 LLM class has an enrollment of 95 students from 41 countries.

 Applicants must hold a first degree in law from an accredited institution outside the United States.
 The law degree should be the equivalent of the JD or LLB degree.
-Correspondence course degrees will not be considered for admission to the LLM program.
+Correspondence course or distance learning degrees will not be considered for admission to the LLM program.

 All applications will receive very careful scrutiny.
 Admissions will be based on the following criteria: